 - Your Email – Enter your site’s administrative email.

-- Search Engine Visibility – if you don’t want search engines to index your site, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unticked.
+- Search Engine Visibility – if you don’t want search engines to index your website or blog, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unticked.

 Once your installation is set up, you should see a screen similar to the one shown below.

 The last step of the installation process is to log into your new WordPress site and make sure that everything is working correctly.